JuliaPhysics/Measurements.jl/README.md

 `uncertainty` of any subtype of `Real` that can be converted to `AbstractFloat`.
 Thus, `measurement(42, 33//12)` and `pi ± 0.1` are valid.

-`measurement(value)` creates a `Measurement` object that doesn’t have uncertainty, like mathematical constants.
+`measurement(value)` creates a `Measurement` object with zero uncertainty, like mathematical constants.
 See below for further examples.

 Every time you use one of the constructors above, you define a *new independent* measurement.
 Instead, when you perform mathematical operations involving